Part 2: Interactive spare parts catalog - an end to manual data

 Save time and effort with the interactive spare parts catalog

 Operators and service technicians also benefit from digital spare parts catalogs.
-They receive exactly the information they need and can rely on it being up-to-date.
-If the spare parts catalog is linked to a web store, not only identifying but also ordering spare parts becomes child's play.
+They receive exactly the information they need and can rely on it being up to date.
+If the spare parts catalog is linked to a web store, identifying and ordering spare parts becomes child's play.
+The changeover from analog to digital spare parts catalogs is completed in just four steps.
+This quick start ensures that better results can be achieved immediately.